8325 B.C. Day Before The Seige of Amritambu

 “I will protect her with my life, Maharani,” Sulochana tugged at the little girl’s arm, pulling her away from the queen.
 “Princess Amodini, please come with me.”

 Despite her entreaties, their hands parted.
-Little Amodini’s nails dug into Nandini’s skin leaving bright red lines in their wake.
-But the pain of the sting was nothing compared to the agony of parting that she could plainly see in her beloved sister's eyes.
+Little Amodini’s fingernails dug into Nandini’s skin, leaving bright red lines in their wake.

-“Maharani,” another person stepped forward this time.
-Dressed in the rust-coloured common attire and armour of the Amritambu royal army, the old warrior stood at the forefront of a team of soldiers occupying one end of the palace courtyard.
-“The light is getting stronger,” he joined his hands and bowed.
+“Maharani!”
+An old warrior stepped forward.
+Dressed in the rust-coloured common attire and armour of the Amritambu royal army, he stood at the forefront of a battalion of soldiers occupying one end of the palace courtyard.
+“The light is getting stronger.”
+He joined his hands and bowed.
 “May I proceed?”

 “Warrior Madhava,” Nandini replied.
 “The princess is your responsibility now.
-We don’t know where you plan to hide her and we don’t want to know.
-It’s probably best that way.
+We don’t know where you plan to hide her, and we don’t want to know.
+It’s best that way.
 Our orders are the same for you.”

 “Is everything ready?”

-The chariot turned at the end of the road and the courtyard fell out of her sight.
+At the end of the road, the chariot took a turn, and the courtyard fell out of her sight.
 The towers of Amritam palace were still visible against the brightening sky.
 The sight numbed her senses.
 Shock obliterated her thoughts.
 Her eyes dried up.
-She was never going to see her beloved sister or her childhood home again.
+She would never see her beloved sister or her childhood home again.

 Why?
-The question invaded her entire being.
-Why?
-She shook her head, determined to wake herself from the stupor.
-I won’t accept this!
-I won’t accept this!
+She shook her head, dispelling the stupor.
+I don’t accept this!

 Clutching at the sides of the open chariot, little Amodini stood up and leaned towards the driver’s seat.
 “Uncle Madhava,” she cried.
 “Stop the horse!”

-Madhava ignored her.
-He flicked at the reins to speed up the beast.
+Madhava ignored her, flicking at the reins to speed up the beast.

 “Uncle Madhava!
 I said stop!”